dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 `command_token`.
 Values that are not understood by the implementation MUST be ignored.

-The following is a non-normative example of such a command request (with most of the Command Token contents omitted for brevity):
+The following is a non-normative example of such a Command request (with most of the Command Token contents omitted for brevity):

 ```